 23.6: Sponsoring Academy Candidates: When the City determines a candidate would be a good fit for the department, the City in its' sole discretion will pay the upfront costs of sending the candidate through the police training academy, including tuition, supplies, and minimum wage while attending the academy.
 If the officer fails to successfully complete the training, the officer shall reimburse the City for all costs incurred by the City for said training.
 Upon successful completion of the academy and certification of an Officer, the Officer will be hired as a probationary officer.
-In consideration of this benefit offered by the City, the officer agrees to remain in the employ of the City for 3 full years after completion of the program.
+In consideration of this benefit offered by the City, the officer agrees to remain in the employ of the City for 3 full years after completing the program.
 If the officer fails to remain in the employ for three full years after completion of the program, the officer shall fully reimburse the City for all up-front costs paid by the City to train the Officer.
-At the time the Officer begins the program, the Officer's obligations and commitments, and allowing reimbursement by payroll deduction to the greatest extent permitted by law.
+At the time the Officer begins the program, the Officer shall sign an agreement that sets forth the terms of this section, acknowledging the Officer's obligations and commitments, and allowing reimbursement by payroll deduction to the greatest extent permitted by law.
 An Officer who enrolls in the training program and fails to complete it, may be terminated by the City at the City's sole discretion without recourse by the Officer.